Travel 01 Oct 2019 - 19 Oct 2019

-Gatwick or Liverpool.
-Exter and Southampton available for a £70 supplement, Bristol, East Midlands and Birmingham available for a £95 supplement.
-1st March and various dates throughout February and March.
-Transfers or Car hire are available for a supplement.
+Flights with Easyjet from Gatwick or Liverpool.
+Exter, Bristol and Southampton available for a £70 supplement, Manchester, London City, East Midlands and Birmingham available for a £90 supplement.
+Travel between 1 and 19 October.
+Other dates available for a supplement.

 With 45 miles of coastline, Jersey has some of the best and most varied beaches in the British Isles from intimate coves with rock pools teeming with marine life to glorious expanses of golden sand.
 Inland, Jersey is every bit as captivating with traffic-calmed lanes, historic landmarks, beautiful private gardens and activities galore.